 Bihar CM presides over human chain to raise awareness on his

-Millions of people came out on the streets here on Sunday to be a part of a human chain in support of the Nitish Kumar government's environment conservation and social reform measures.
+Millions of people came out on the streets in Bihar on Sunday to form human chains across the state in support of the Nitish Kumar government's environment conservation and social reform measures.
 The chief minister, flanked by his deputy Sushil Kumar Modi and other dignitaries, stood holding hands at the Gandhi Maidan in the state capital, where the participants formed a pattern resembling the map of Bihar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)